koii-network/docs/compute/aggregator/introduction.md

 We are just the marketplace for people to do these tasks.
 Templates are only there to help on how to write these tasks.
 We can’t be the ones directly doing
 Framing it so its less scary
 So how the template
-Crawler example but mainly not
+Extractor example but mainly not
 1. How its executed
 2. How to make it private (encrypt the payload)
 3. Database